E. Coli (Escherichia Coli) in Pregnancy

 - You should avoid swimming, especially in public pools, as the water may be contaminated.

-If you think that you might have an E. coli infection, consult your health care provider at the earliest.
+If you think that you might have an Escherichia coli while pregnant, consult your health care provider at the earliest.
 It can be easily treated if diagnosed on time.
 One of the best ways to prevent contracting an E. coli infection is to ensure that you have clean surroundings, good personal hygiene, and eat well-cooked meals.